Charlie Munger likes to invert problems.

-Similarly, sometimes the best way to get rich is to think about how to guarantee getting poor…..and then doing the opposite.
+Similarly, one way to get rich is to think about how to get poor…..and then do the opposite.
 A good example of this is day trading.

 When I told people I was leaving my job, they asked what I was doing next.
-I didn’t have a simple answer to this because the whole point of FI is to have freedom and options.
-This means life can be an adventure, like it was when you were 21.
-Some people, aware that I’m into investing, asked whether I’d be spending my time day trading?
+Some people (who knew I was into investing) asked whether I’d be spending my time day trading?

-Errrr…no. Firstly my average holding period is about 3 years (and rising).
-Second, I didn’t spend 20+ years in the office staring at numbers on a screen just so I could spend the next 20 years at home staring at numbers on a screen.
+Errrr…no. I didn’t spend 20 years in the office staring at numbers on a screen just so I could spend the next 20 years at home staring at numbers on a screen.
 Like Julia Roberts said in Pretty Woman: that’s not changing your life, that’s just geography.

-Not only is day trading an unappealing way to spend your time, it’s a great way to lose money.
+Day trading is not a great way to spend your time but it is an effective way to lose money.
 The best way to make a small fortune day trading is to start with a large fortune.

 In roulette, the casino’s Edge is provided by the zero(s) on the wheel.
 Imagine a roulette wheel with 37 slots – 36 numbers and a zero.